E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/tetra_dlmeso_dpd/readme.rst

 developed by M. Seaton at Daresbury Laboratory.
 This open source code is available from STFC under both academic (free) and commercial (paid) licenses.
-The module is to be used with DL_MESO_ in its last released version, version 2.6 (dating November 2015).
+The module is to be used with DL_MESO_ in its second to last released version, version 2.6 (dating November 2015).
+A variant of this module to be used with DL_MESO_ in its last released version, version 2.7 (released December 2018), will be provided soon.

 Testing
 _______